Hotmoka/hotmoka/tutorial/Takamaka.md

 actual winner: 22ad14b0f5bc10037840180fd61096df6f64f91d3881ff4d34c022c75415236d#0
 ```

-as you can verify if you package the `blockchain` project and run the above `Main.java`:
+as you can verify if you package the `blockchain` project and run the above `Main.java`
+(the `java` invocation command is on a single line):

 ```shell
 $ cd blockchain